djc5627/CompendiumWeb/docs/Birds/Song Bird/Warbler/American Redstart.md

 ---------------------------------------------------------------
 ## Notes
 Only seen the female version which has similar colors to [[American Goldfinch]].
 The male has vibrant orange and black plumage.
+Also seen at Milton Lake park where we noticed it fanning out its vibrant back plumage.

 ---------------------------------------------------------------
 ## Sightings

 -> #location/MontezumaNationalWildlifeRefuge-NY

+-> #location/MiltonLakePark-Clark-NJ

 ---------------------------------------------------------------